tbenst/beaker-notebook/README.md

 [webppl globalStore](http://webppl.readthedocs.io/en/master/globalstore.html) is initialized to beaker.initialStore, and the return value is stored at beaker.result.

 See the tutorial under help for an example of how to use.
+To run, first install Docker.
+THen, ` sudo docker run -it -p 8800:8800 tbenst/beaker-webppl`

 #Screenshots